Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 | [Pricing](#pricing) | 240USD per user per year | Free | NA | NA |

+## User Enagement : What's and Hows
+The tool is a success if it not only saves developer's time to market but also has the least learning curve and it's a pull factor rather being pushed from org, this can be achieved if
+* The UI is appealing and has amazing UX and aesthetic design : Port does justify this once the blueprint and entities are setup
+* Focussed delivery : Not overwhelming users with yet another tool and hacving to manage more yamls and configuration.
+Show them what they really care about.
+* Control : Is it too much restricted? can they for once create the resources without creating too many tickets and still be in compliance with org standards
+* Adaptation and innovation : Adding new features and integration to support all sort of requests .

+## Conclusion
+Backstage has undoubtebly the most widely accepted IDP and contributed by open source community, but it is too much hassle to manage the backstage and having to do so many customizations.
+Getport extends the functionailty of backstage by following bringing your own data model, where it lets user define the whole structure of an IDP according to their standards and it simply nourishes them.
+We can also establish the relationship between different entities thus saving lot of time and auto discovery is enabled by default with this feature.

+## Roadmap to deployment
+Either we can go do our POC with getports preview environment without having to go over the official procurement or we can still keep up the backstage POC, start with getport's procurement and then use it's migration guide to move off of backstage in one go.

+## Impact in case of Failure
+IDP is just a portal to all the other tools and service to accelerate delivery, if it goes down it might impact the time to market as before IDP era but BAU would still be there without leading to an actual business loss.

+## Vendor Lockin
+Though we'd be choosing one vendor but we must ensure all our guardrails, scaffolder and blueprint are code first and we have a state managed.

+## Appendix
 #### Cataloging
 It is the way as to how can you terraform your own IDP or how easy it is to customize the objects/entities in an IDP.
 Different firms have different use cases which cant be categorized into already existing catalog/objects, hence getPort stands out with only one of its kind as it supports any kinds.
 It has the model of Being your Own data.